The AI Search Visibility Guide for Science marketers

 PR and editorial coverage are among the strongest off-site signals for AI visibility.

 • 1Target Life Science trade press.
-Expert quotes and contributed pieces in sector publications feed AI training data directly.
+Expert quotes and contributed pieces in sector publications create authoritative third-party references that AI systems can discover and cite.

 • 2Offer comment to journalists covering AI in Life Science, lead generation, and marketing technology.
 This earns mentions on high-authority domains.